How to Create a Trading Strategy?

 Traders often backtest their strategies using historical data to assess their effectiveness before implementing them in live markets.
 Additionally, strategies may need to be adjusted over time to adapt to changing market conditions.

-How to create a trading strategy?
+How to Create a Trading Strategy?

 Firstly, trading is like a game where if you gain a penny, someone else loses it, and if you lose a dollar, someone else gains it.